InternetGareth/InternetGareth.github.io/_pages/about.md

 **Hi, I'm Gareth**
 I'm a data scientist with a theoretical background in physics and political economy.
 Over the last 20 years or so I have worked in academia, government, consultancy, and tech.
 The problems I've been focused on solving have been mostly in sustainable natural resource management, utility operations and planning, and critical infrastructure monitoring and maintenance.

-## Technical leadership in Edge AI and data cernter management
+## Technical leadership in Edge AI and data centre management
 I currently serve as Principal ML Infrastructure Engineer at [Utilidata](https://utilidata.com/), where I lead the design and deployment of the company’s edge AI platform across both grid-edge devices and data-center environments.
 My work focuses on reducing time-to-value for ML systems by building reliable, scalable, and observable infrastructure—from GPU power-capping control loops and high-frequency telemetry pipelines to model-orchestration frameworks running on Karman edge hardware and DGX-class servers.
 I bridge applied machine learning, systems engineering, and energy management, developing software that enables real-time inference, power-flow optimization, and intelligent scheduling of AI workloads in environments where latency, resilience, and energy efficiency are first-class concerns.

-## Data Science laderhsip in renewable energy
+## Data Science leadership in renewable energy
-From around 2018 to 2025 I lead the Data Sciennce team at [Omnidian](https://www.omnidian.com/), a solar asset performance assurance startup.
+From around 2018 to 2025 I led the Data Science team at [Omnidian](https://www.omnidian.com/), a solar asset performance assurance startup.
 We leveraged ML pipelines to improve the efficiency and performance of our remote monitoring and operations platform.
 My work tended to span:

 - **Team Leadership**: Managed and mentored data science teams, growing capabilities from inaugural ML services to comprehensive AI-driven solutions
 - **Technical Vision**: Championed ML/AI adoption across organizations, presenting technical deep-dives to investors and stakeholders at Series A, B, and C funding rounds
 - **Infrastructure Innovation**: Early adopter and implementer of modern ML infrastructure including DataBricks ecosystem, Spark, MLflow, and feature stores

 ## Utility policy, regulation, and finance
 Before my life in tech, I worked as a senior consultant for a multinational design and engineering firm [WS Atkins](https://www.atkinsrealis.com/).
-I worked in their Utility transaction advisory division in thier London office.
+I worked in their Utility transaction advisory division in their London office.
 I contributed to technical and financial buyer and vendor due diligence reports.
 I also worked with national regulators, utilities, and policy makers in North Africa and Eastern Europe to deliver regulatory reform, infrastructure investment plans, and economic impact assessments.

 **Selected Project Experience:**